CodeCrew-CodeSchool/Codeschool_Classrepo_Mod5/Project Specs and Resources/azure-devops-cheatsheet.md

 ### Create a User Story/Work item
    - Go to Work Items
-   - select "Add Work Item" and select "User Story"
+   - select "Add Work Item" and select "Issue"
    - Fill out the title with as "Milestone##-US##-{DescriptionOfFeature}"
    - In the description, transfer the user story (I, as a ..., want to ..., so that...)
    - In the same description box, on a new line under the user story, provide a short description of what is expected for this user story.